ThePhoenix08/ThePhoenix08/README.md

 I'm a passionate Third Year Bachelor of Computer Engineering student with a knack for building web applications and delving into the world of algorithms and data structures.
 With a solid foundation in HTML, CSS, JavaScript, and React, I'm currently expanding my skill set by diving into Backend Development and aspiring to master the MERN stack for developing full-stack projects.

 ### What I'm Currently Up To
-🍵 Aim to improve problem-solving skills with Java and explore Data structures and algorithms<br/>
+🍵 Aim to improve problem-solving skills with C++ and explore Data structures and algorithms<br/>
 💻 Building projects to strengthen my understanding of full stack web development<br/>
-📊 Excited to delve into Python for data analytics and science in the near future<br/>

 ### Tech stack
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)